Bakir Izetbegović: Early political career

 Izetbegović's father groomed him as his personal assistant to be the future Bosniak leader.

 From 1991 to 2003, he served as director of the Construction Institute of the Sarajevo Canton.
-He entered politics in 2000 and after serving in two regional assemblies, was elected to the Parliamentary Assembly of Bosnia and Herzegovina at the 2006 general election.
+He entered politics in 2000 and after serving in two regional assemblies, was elected to the Parliamentary Assembly of Bosnia and Herzegovina in the 2006 general election.

-He became the Deputy Head of his father's Party of Democratic Action (SDA) Caucus in the Assembly of the Sarajevo Canton in 2000, a position he continued to progressively undertake at higher levels – at the Federal House of Representatives from 2002 to 2007, and at the national House of Representatives from 2007 to 2010.
+He became the Deputy Head of his father's Party of Democratic Action (SDA) Caucus in the Sarajevo Canton Assembly in 2000, a position he continued to progressively undertake at higher levels – at the Federal House of Representatives from 2002 to 2007, and at the national House of Representatives from 2007 to 2010.
 He also became the Chairperson of the Delegation of the Parliamentary Assembly of Bosnia and Herzegovina in the Parliamentary Assembly of the Council of Europe.

 Izetbegović has been a member of the SDA Presidency since 2002 and a member of the party since its foundation in 1990.
 In May 2015, he was elected president of the Party of Democratic Action, succeeding Sulejman Tihić.

 Presidency (2010–2018)

-At the 2010 general election, Izetbegović was elected to the Presidency of Bosnia and Herzegovina as the Bosniak member.
+In the 2010 general election, Izetbegović was elected to the Presidency of Bosnia and Herzegovina as the Bosniak member.
 He came in first in a field of nine candidates with 35% of the vote.
 The runner up, Fahrudin Radončić, won 31% of the vote, while incumbent Haris Silajdžić won 25%.
 The remaining 9% of the votes were split among other candidates.

 Domestic policy

 In February 2011, Izetbegović attended a panel in New York City, dedicated to the Dayton Agreement, organized by the Clinton Foundation.
 The panel was also attended by Croatian President Ivo Josipović.

-At the 2014 general election, Izetbegović ran for a second term in the Presidency, winning 247,235 votes, 32.8% of the total and being elected for a second time.
+In the 2014 general election, Izetbegović ran for a second term in the Presidency, winning 247,235 votes, 32.8% of the total and being elected for a second time.
 He was followed by Fahrudin Radončić with 26.7% and Emir Suljagić with 15.1%.
 Seven other candidates split the remaining 25% of the votes cast.
 During his campaign for the election, Izetbegović promised that there will be 100,000 new jobs if people voted for him.

 In November 2017, he threatened with war if Republika Srpska opted for independence, and at the same time controversially said that Bosnia and Herzegovina should recognize the independence of Kosovo.
 On 22 November 2017, a discussion was held on the matter on the TV show Globalno of RTV BN.

 On 7 October 2018, Šefik Džaferović, a member and vice president of Izetbegović's SDA, won the 2018 general election for the Bosniak membership of the Presidency and succeeded Izetbegović as the 7th Bosniak member of the Presidency of Bosnia and Herzegovina.
 During his presidency, Izetbegović held the chairmanship of the Presidency four times all together during the period from 2010 to 2018.